Graduate Diploma in Law

 After that initial period you will only need to attend on two days per week on the full time course or one day per week on the part time course.
 You will be studying the foundation topics of Land Law, Contract, Tort, Equity and Trusts, Public Law, Crime and European Union Law.
 You will also be working independently on an extended essay set in a different area of law.
 The modules are all assessed by examination, except for the Extended Essay, and the Contract module, which is assessed by examination and coursework.

 An Honours degree (normally Class 2:2 or above) in a non-Law subject.
-If you have a non-standard qualification such as a non-UK degree, you will need to obtain a Certificate of Academic Standing from the BSB or SRA.
-Contact us for more information about this.
+If you have a non-standard qualification such as a non-UK degree, you will need a certificate of academic standing.
+Contact us for more information.

 Full time course: